Deploy a migration infrastructure

 - Traffic is routed through the firewall and subject to firewall rules.

-- After applying firewall rules, traffic is forwarded to an internal load balancer (Standard SKU) on the trusted internal zone subnet.
+- After the application of firewall rules, traffic is forwarded to an internal load balancer (Standard SKU) on the trusted internal zone subnet.

-- Outbound traffic from the trusted subnet to the on-premises datacenter over VPN is routed through the firewall, and rules applied, before going over the VPN site-to-site connection.
+- Outbound traffic from the trusted subnet to the on-premises datacenter over the VPN is routed through the firewall.
+Rules are applied before traffic goes over the VPN site-to-site connection.

 Design and set up Azure networks